Norway Debate: Background

 Once Germany had rapidly overrun Poland in September 1939, there was a sustained period of military inactivity for over six months dubbed the "Phoney War".
-On 3 April 1940, Chamberlain said in an address to the Conservative National Union that Adolf Hitler, the German dictator, "had missed the bus".
+On 3 April 1940, Chamberlain said in an address to the Conservative National Union that Hitler "had missed the bus".
 Only six days later, on 9 April, Germany launched an attack in overwhelming force on neutral and unprepared Norway after swiftly occupying Denmark.
 In response, Britain deployed military forces to assist the Norwegians.

 Churchill, as First Lord of the Admiralty, had direct responsibility for the conduct of naval operations in the Norwegian campaign.
-Before the German invasion, he had pressed the Cabinet to ignore Norway's neutrality, mine its territorial waters and be prepared to seize Narvik, in both cases to disrupt the export of Swedish iron ore to Germany during winter months, when the Baltic Sea was frozen.
+Before the German invasion, he had pressed the Cabinet to ignore Norway's neutrality, mine its territorial waters, and be prepared to seize Narvik, in both cases to disrupt the export of Swedish iron ore to Germany during winter months, when the Baltic Sea was frozen.
 He had, however, advised that a major landing in Norway was not realistically within Germany's powers.
-Apart from the naval victory in the Battles of Narvik, the Norwegian campaign went badly for the British forces, generally because of poor planning and organisation but essentially because military supplies were inadequate and, from 27 April, the Anglo-French forces were obliged to evacuate.
+Apart from the naval victory in the Battles of Narvik, the Norwegian campaign went badly for the British forces, generally because of poor planning and organisation, but essentially because military supplies were inadequate.
+As a result, from 27 April, the Anglo-French forces were obliged to evacuate.

 When the House of Commons met on Thursday, 2 May, Labour leader Clement Attlee asked: "Is the Prime Minister now able to make a statement on the position in Norway?"
-Chamberlain was reluctant to discuss the military situation because of the security factors involved but did express a hope that he and Churchill would be able to say much more next week.
+Chamberlain was reluctant to discuss the military situation because of the security factors involved, but did express a hope that he and Churchill would be able to say much more next week.
 He went on to make an interim statement of affairs but was not forthcoming about "certain operations (that) are in progress (as) we must do nothing which might jeopardise the lives of those engaged in them".
 He asked the House to defer comment and question until next week.
-Attlee agreed and so did Liberal leader Archibald Sinclair, except that he requested a debate on Norway lasting more than a single day.
+Attlee agreed, as did Liberal leader Archibald Sinclair, except that he requested a debate on Norway lasting more than a single day.

-Attlee then presented Chamberlain with a private notice in which he requested a schedule for next week's Commons business.
+Attlee then presented Chamberlain with a private notice in which he requested a schedule for the next week's Commons business.
 Chamberlain announced that a debate on the general conduct of the war would commence on Tuesday, 7 May.
 The debate was keenly anticipated in both Parliament and the country.
 In his diary entry for Monday, 6 May, Chamberlain's Assistant Private Secretary John Colville wrote that all interest centred on the debate.
-Obviously, he thought, the government would win through but after facing some very awkward points about Norway.
+Obviously, he thought, the government would win through, but only after facing some very awkward points about Norway.
 Some of Colville's colleagues including Lord Dunglass, who was Chamberlain's Parliamentary Private Secretary (PPS) at the time, considered the government position to be sound politically, but less so in other respects.
 Colville worried that "the confidence of the country may be somewhat shaken".